 - I’m new to cycling?
 Then come into one of our showrooms to try both and see which you prefer!

-Either way, there is no right or wrong choice – hence why our new 2019 range offers both options across our Endurance and R872 models.
+Either way, there is no right or wrong choice – hence why our award-winning and extensive range of bikes are available in both options across our Endurance and R872 models.

 Check out our full range of Ribble bikes

-Written by Ashley Brough – Triathlete, CrossFit King, Ribble Mailbox Store Manager and Super Dad to Lola!
+Written by Ashley Brough – Triathlete, CrossFit King, UK Territory Manager and Super Dad to Lola!